VikingAlnas/LwM2M_Register/Private_Objects.md

-### x-label - Objects Defined by Vendors or Individuals
+### x-label - Objects Defined by Vendors or Individuals and Assigned by OMNA

 URN : ```urn:oma:lwm2m:x:ObjectID```